AnuragOttaya/SneakershipProject/README.md

 ## Database used : Hardcoded Values
   As Its a test dummy app, i havent implemented any real database and API calls.
   All the sneaker data are generated locally with some random values and provided.
-  The Repository return hardcoded data.
+  The Repository return hardcoded data

+## Thank you